East Kent Light Railway: General goods

 This was between 5,000 and 8,000 tons per year.
 The train guard was expected to do the shunting at unstaffed stations.

 Fruit, vegetables and flowers were important in season, the traffic concentrating at Staple where there was a wholesale greengrocers'.
 These were carried in boxes and baskets in open wagons, the empties being returned.
 Some potatoes, grain and hops were carried in sacks.

 The Hammill brickworks shipped some bricks, but their product was of high quality and vulnerable to the jolting it might endure on the railway.
 Just under 4,000 tons were carried in 1930, but output after that tended to go by road.

 Wingham Engineering received their supplies of steel plate, bar etc. by rail.

 There was almost no livestock traffic, since the area has no tradition of stockbreeding.
 Twenty-two cattle were carried in the EKLR's lifetime.
-336 pigs were carried in 1935, and in 353 in 1936, which indicates the establishment or liquidation (or both, in quick succession) of a pig farm.
+336 pigs were carried in 1935, and 353 in 1936, which indicates the establishment or liquidation (or both, in quick succession) of a pig farm.
 Some wool was carried, because sheep were used to keep the grass down in orchards.

 The railway is known to have stabled wagons not in use on the "North Bank Spur" at Shepherdswell, also on the Guilford spur near the junction.
 The sidings at Richborough Port were also probably used.

 After passenger services ceased on the Richborough Port branch, it was worked "on demand" to the facilities at Sandwich Road and Richborough Castle.
 The siding at Poison Cross amounted to Eastry's goods yard, so main line train engines ventured this far to handle vehicles if necessary (the short distance was a separate block section).
 Alarmingly, towards the end main line trains could be left waiting, even if they had passengers, for the engines to run as far as Richborough Castle and back if need be.